A Guide to GNMI & gRPC: How Are They Revolutionizing Network Management?

 Yes, SNMP has been around since the 1990s for network management.
 And since it has been around for too long, it is widely supported across network devices and monitoring platforms.

-Let’s take a brief look into SNMP (Simple Network Management Protocol) and find out the main difference it has with GNMI.
+Let’s take a brief look into SNMP (Simple Network Management Protocol) and understand the GNMI Protocol in comparison.

 The system architecture consists of a central manager (NMS – Network Management System) that communicates with agents installed on network devices.